TheraForge/OTFMagicBox/README.md

 # MVVM (Model View ViewModel) Architecture <a name="Model View ViewModel Architecture"></a>

-Whenever we start building a new application, this question always comes in our mind, which architecture pattern to choose for our new project.
+Whenever starting to build a new application, this question always comes to mind: which architectural pattern to choose for a new project.
 The most used architectural pattern in iOS is MVC.
 Most of the developers used the MVC pattern for their projects.
-Small projects work well with MVC, but when your project size starts increases, it starts making your source code messy.
+Small projects work well with MVC, but when your project size starts to increase, it can make clean coding more difficult.

-I always found the architecture pattern is good to use, but we should not strictly follow an architecture pattern in our project.
-Not every architecture pattern is good enough to give you everything, there are cons & pros of every architecture pattern. if we have a lot of modules in our project, we can decide the architecture pattern according to the module also.
-Some module suits well with MVVM, but maybe your new module will not work well with MVVM, so instead use another architecture pattern like MVP, VIPER.
-So we should not completely rely on a single architecture pattern, instead, we can check it according to the module also.
+Not every architectural pattern is good enough to give you everything, there are pros and cons in every architectural pattern.

-So, in OTFMagicBox we are using MVVM as it fulfills all our  requirements.
+In OTFMagicBox we use the MVVM (Model-View-ViewModel) design pattern as it fulfills all our requirements.

-MVVM is the industry-recognized software architecture pattern that overcomes all drawbacks of MVP and MVC design patterns.
-MVVM suggests separating the data presentation logic(Views or UI) from the core business logic part of the application.
+MVVM is a design pattern that can be used with SwiftUI and that separates an app's UI (View) from its data (Model) and business logic (ViewModel).
+This separation makes the code more maintainable, testable, and scalable.

-## The separate code layers of MVVM
+## The Separate Code Layers of MVVM

 ### 1. Model:
 This layer is responsible for the abstraction of the data sources.
 Model and ViewModel work together to get and save the data.